• Skip to primary navigation

 Caching plugin, if configured properly can reduce the CPU usage that is caused when the PHP interpreter converts the PHP code to HTML or executes the SQL query and processes the result.
 What does a caching plugin do?
 The plugin saves a copy of the page on the server.
 When the browser requests it, the plugin will send the file to the webserver and the webserver will transfer this file to the browser.
 If you don’t use the caching plugin, the PHP interpreter will interpret the PHP code.
 The code may fetch data from a database, calculate the value of something, etc.

-The most popular caching plugins in the WordPress repository are W3 Total Cache, WP Super Cache, etc. WPSC is a simple but effective caching plugin.
+The most popular caching plugins in the WordPress repository are W3 Total Cache, WP Super Cache, etc. WPSC is a simple but effective caching plugin with very few options.
 W3TC has several options and it can be tricky to configure.
+If you can spend some money, you should have a look at WP Rocket.
+WP Rocket is the best premium WP caching plugin.
+It is an all-in-one plugin that can generate critical CSS for your website, minify the website’s CSS/JS files, etc. The plugin is easy to set up and easy to use.

 Enable Server side caching